RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ## BIOS

 Whilst pcsx_rearmed has an emulated BIOS to fall back on, this has limited compatibility meaning most games will have issues running with it, and others will not work at all.
-It should be considered mandatory to manually an official BIOS.
+It should be considered mandatory to manually install an official BIOS.

 The BIOS file is named **SCPH1001.BIN**